KHP-Informatics/DNAscan/README.md

 - Ubuntu >= 14.04
 - RAM: if processing WGS data, at least 14 Gb for the fast mode.
 16 Gb for the other modes.
 - Space required by the installation:
-  - By the dependencies and DNAscan: we reccomend at least 10Gb of free space for the whole DNAscan deplyment, including the dependencies.
+  - By the dependencies and DNAscan: we recommend at least 10Gb of free space for the whole DNAscan deplyment, including the dependencies.
   - 8Gb for the reference human genome and the hisat2 index.
 An extra 5.5Gb for the bwa index are required if you want to use         the normal or intensive modes
   - The annotation step makes use of Annovar and selected databases, the size of which can range from tens of megabytes to hundreds of gigabytes (e.g. CADD database).
 If the user wishes to perform the annotation step they must take this into account.
 - Scratch space for usage: If you are performing the alignment stage and your input data is in fastq.gz format we recommend at 3 times the size of your input data.
 E.g. your fastq.gz files are 100Gb, thus you would need 300Gb of free space.
 If you don't wish to performe the alignment a proportion data-to-analyse:free-space of 1:1 would be enough.
 E.g. Input data is a 50Gb bam file, you would need only 50Gb free space.